Today you’re going to see the dirtiest places in the office that we’re sure you’re unaware of by Clean group. Let’s get started.

 So, the next time you get hungry at work, you might want to think twice about grabbing snacks from the vending machine.

 This includes all kinds of handles you can find in an office such as doorknobs, handles of coffee pots, microwave and mugs.
-Microbiologists in the University of Arizona once found traces of coliform bacteria on clean (mind you, clean!) office coffee mugs.
+Microbiologists at the University of Arizona once found traces of coliform bacteria on clean (mind you, clean!) office coffee mugs.

 What’s that, you ask?
 Well, it’s just bacteria found in the digestive tracts of humans and animals and on their wastes! — no big deal.